bfioritto/typeburrito/_posts/2015-12-01-create-a-winning-typeface-combination.markdown

 Don’t worry: you don’t need to know all the rules.
 A few simple guidelines will give you a framework for making great type choices every time.

-<em>Just remember three things:
+<em>Just remember three things:</em>

 * Quality
 * Goldilocks
-	* Harmonious Contrast</em>
+* Harmonious Contrast

 <h2>Quality</h2>

 If you remember nothing else, remember the golden rule: always use high-quality fonts.

 Bad fonts can mean poor spacing and kerning, missing glyphs, and more, so save yourself the trouble!
 If your client has room in their budget, I recommend purchasing fonts that are well-suited to your project, but if that’s not in the cards, there are plenty of excellent free fonts out there.
-Admittedly, finding a high-quality typeface can be time-consuming and daunting: not sure how to spot a winner?
-Here are a bunch of great suggestions.
+Admittedly, finding a high-quality typeface can be time-consuming and daunting.

+Not sure how to spot a winner?
+Drop your email address in this form here, I'm putting together a list of high-quality, free fonts you can use on your next project.
+I'll shoot you an email when it's done!

+{% include form.html cta="Send me cool fonts!" %}

 <h2>Readers are Like Goldilocks</h2>